 “Goethe’s observations, to my way of thinking, sum up the immediacy and the importance of being present with the people who are right here now before you, and renewing that sense of quest each day,” he offers.

-In other words, the transit riders of Los Angeles, particularly the disadvantaged and the underserved, can count on Winston to have their back when it comes to adding climate resiliency to critical transit infrastructure.
+In other words, the transit riders of Los Angeles, particularly the disadvantaged and the under-served, can count on Winston to have their back when it comes to adding climate resiliency to critical transit infrastructure.

 “We’re taking it step by step to make riding transit in LA a safer, more comfortable, more positive experience,” he suggests.
 “Don’t be surprised if we start attracting more riders.”